 A Long Way from Chicago has already taken its place among the classics of children's literature.

 In Farley Mowat’s exciting children’s story, a young boy’s pet menagerie grows out of control with the addition of two cantankerous pet owls.

-The story of how Wol and Weeps turn the whole town upside down is warm, funny, and bursting with adventure and suspense.
+The story of how the owls turn the whole town upside down is warm, funny, and bursting with adventure and suspense.